Home

 “Beautiful.
 Michaele Weissman takes us on a magical journey across continents and time, and I doubt there is a couple who won’t see themselves in the story of this marriage.
 The trail of rye bread crumbs (real and symbolic) led me to an emotional glimpse of the impact of love, war, and fear on our humanity and who we become.”

-—LIZ NEUMARK, CEO and founder of Great Performances Catering and author of Sylvia’s Table
+—Liz Neumark, CEO and founder of Great Performances Catering and author of Sylvia’s Table

 “I closed the last pages with tears in my eyes for the gift of these complex histories, this compelling love story—and a determination to find the best rye bread in town.”